quiltdata/quilt/docs/Catalog/Preview.md

 You can use visualizations inside iframes.

-To retrieve data from you can use simple `quilt` JS API:
+To retrieve data you can use simple `quilt` JS API:

 ```ts
 // Callback is fired when quilt's API is ready.